 Stanford Business, Summer 2015

-What does it mean to say the GSB is in good shape?
-Even as we hope our alumni take good care of themselves and their loved ones so as to increase the likelihood of a healthy future, I wonder what it means for the GSB to engage in predictive, preventative, and longitudinal care of itself.
+What does it mean to say Stanford GSB is in good shape?
+Even as we hope our alumni take good care of themselves and their loved ones so as to increase the likelihood of a healthy future, I wonder what it means for Stanford GSB to engage in predictive, preventative, and longitudinal care of itself.

 Stanford Business, Summer 2015